Franklin Twist

-Franklin Twist (born 2 November 1940) is an English footballer, who played as a winger in the Football League for Bury and Tranmere Rovers.
+Franklin Twist (2 November 1940 – 7 December 2024) was an English former footballer, who played as a winger in the Football League for Bury and Tranmere Rovers.

+He died in December 2024 due to an intracranial hemorrhage.

 Early life

-Twist was a pupil of Roscoe Secondary Modern School as a child.
+Twist was educated at Roscoe Secondary Modern School.

 Career

 Youth

 Twist began his career as a junior with Liverpool.
 After playing "several outstanding games" for his school which brought him prominence in the 1955 season, he made his debut for the Liverpool senior youth team in the sixth round of the English trophy.
 Liverpool played Swansea F.C. at Anfield, in what was considered among the most difficult debuts for a youth player, as Swansea had a record five international players.
 He helped his side go on to win the game 7-0 and kept his place in the team, ultimately winning a medal when Liverpool beat Brighton in the final 7-2.
 He was praised for his quick speed and ball control.